HugoFara/lwt-fork/docs/install.md

 ```bash
 docker pull ghcr.io/hugofara/lwt
 ```
+Create your own `docker-compose.yml` or use one from the example [../docker-example/README.md](../docker-example/README.md)

 **If you want to build the image from source**, you can use the following command.
 You can build the image by running